Millville man, 66, fatally injured in Thursday crash

-MILLVILLE — A city man sustained fatal injuries when his vehicle was struck by an oncoming car last Thursday.
+MILLVILLE — A city man sustained fatal injuries when his vehicle was struck by an oncoming car Thursday, police said.

-The crash happened at North Wade Boulevard and Village Drive, when a white van, driven by an unidentified 48-year-old Vineland man, crashed into a black Chevrolet Colorado driven by John Cook III, 66, Millville police Capt.
+The crash happened at North Wade Boulevard and Village Drive when a white van, driven by an unidentified 48-year-old Vineland man, crashed into a black Chevrolet Colorado driven by John Cook III, 66, police Capt.
 Ross Hoffman said Tuesday.

-The van's driver told authorities he was driving northbound on North Wade Boulevard when Cooke's vehicle, which was parked on the northbound shoulder, attempted to make a U-turn.
-The van struck Cook's driver side panel, Hoffman said.
+The van driver was uninjured, Hoffman said.
+That driver told police he was driving north on North Wade Boulevard when Cook's vehicle, which was parked on the northbound shoulder, attempted to make a U-turn.
+The van struck Cook's driver's side panel.

-Charges against the unidentified man are not expected as of Tuesday, and the crash remains under investigation, Hoffman said.
+Charges against the van driver were not expected as of Tuesday, and the crash remains under investigation, Hoffman said.

 Contact Eric Conklin: